 Prepare in advance so you have everything you need with you, check the traffic reports and weather and plan your route accordingly.
 Research where you can take breaks on the journey to get fuel, stretch your legs and get some air.

 If you have found these tips useful you may also be interested in our stress management subscription for nervous and learner drivers.
-We have created a collection of the most effective stress management techniques for you to access online to be able to manage your driving anxiety driving long distances, as well as building confidence in your general driving.
+We have created a collection of the most effective stress management techniques for you to access online to be able to manage your driving anxiety driving long distances, as well as build confidence in your general driving.

 We hope you have found these tips on managing driving anxiety while driving long distances helpful.
 Please help us by sharing this guide with others.
 There is a good chance that if you found it useful, so will they.